Kajang Dispersal Link Expressway: Features

 Kajang Dispersal Link Expressway is fully lit at night and has 11 multi-level interchanges.
-The expressway uses the Touch 'n Go and Smart TAG electronic payment systems.
 The expressway has computerized traffic information display and monitoring system and 24-hour highway patrol.
 The expressway concessionaire offers emergency and vehicle breakdown assistance.

 Tolls

 The Kajang Dispersal Link Expressway uses opened toll systems.
 In October 2022, it was one of the four expressways maintained by PROLINTAS to have its toll rates deducted between 8% and 15%.

+In almost every plazas, one of the toll booth marked "Touch 'n Go" houses a Touch 'n Go card reload machine on both the directions (except Sungai Balak, which is only available in the Southbound direction), totalling 7 spots which users can reload their card without fee all the time.

 Electronic Toll Collections (ETC)

-As part of an initiative to facilitate faster transaction at the Sungai Long, Bukit Kajang, Sungai Ramal and Sungai Balak Toll Plazas, all toll transactions at four toll plazas on the Kajang Dispersal Link Expressway have been conducted electronically via Touch 'n Go cards or SmartTAGs since 1 June 2016.
+As part of an initiative to facilitate faster transaction at the Sungai Long, Bukit Kajang, Sungai Ramal and Sungai Balak Toll Plazas, all toll transactions at four toll plazas on the Kajang Dispersal Link Expressway have been conducted electronically via Touch 'n Go cards, bank cards with NFC function (VISA & Mastercard), myRFID or SmartTAGs currently.

+Self-Service TnG Card Reload Machine

+In almost every toll plaza on both directions, one of the toll booth is marked "Tambah Nilai" ("Top Up") in blue color along with "Touch N' Go" logo.
+In those booths, a self-service Touch 'n Go card reload machine before the scanner location can be found, allowing users to reload their card anytime.

+Availability of such facility as of May 2026 is as follow.